China's car sales shrink 2.9% in June as big-ticket spending falters

-BEIJING/SHANGHAI : China's passenger vehicle sales fell in June, data from the China Passenger Car Association (CPCA) showed on Monday, as a stumbling economic recovery made consumers more cautious about big-ticket spending.
+BEIJING/SHANGHAI : China's passenger vehicle sales fell in June, data from the China Passenger Car Association (CPCA) showed on Monday, as a stumbling economic recovery led to more consumer caution on big-ticket spending.

-Car sales in June totalled 1.91 million units, down 2.9 per cent from last year, the CPCA data showed.
+Car sales in June totalled 1.91 million units, down 2.9 per cent from last year, CPCA data showed.
+It was the first monthly contraction since January.
 However, sales advanced 2.5 per cent to 9.65 million units in the first half of the year.

-Meanwhile, sales of new energy vehicles (NEVs), including pure battery electric cars and plug-in hybrids, jumped more than 25 per cent in June and accounted for roughly 35 per cent of the total car sales.
+Meanwhile, sales of new energy vehicles (NEVs), including pure battery electric cars and plug-in hybrids, jumped more than 25 per cent in June, accounting for roughly 35 per cent of the total car sales.
 NEV sales surged more than 37 per cent to 3.09 million units in the first six months.

-Both Tesla and rival BYD made record deliveries of their China-made vehicles in the second quarter, despite a hazy recovery for the sector.
+Both Tesla and rival BYD made record deliveries of their China-made vehicles in the second quarter, despite an uncertain recovery for the sector.

 Chinese automakers counted more on overseas markets to sustain their sales growth, with car exports soaring 56 per cent in June.

-However, Tesla's share in China's market of pure electric and plug-in hybrid cars fell to 8.8 per cent in the second quarter from 10.5 per cent in the first three months, according to Reuters' calculation based on CPCA numbers.
+However, Tesla's share in China's market of pure electric and plug-in hybrid cars fell to 8.8 per cent in the second quarter from 10.5 per cent in the first three months, according to a Reuters calculation based on CPCA numbers.

 With domestic consumer demand weak, the world's largest auto market has been grappling with a price war triggered by Tesla in January that has since spread to more than 40 brands offering discounts on their vehicles.

-The joint pledge by 16 automakers, including Tesla, BYD, Nio, Li Auto and Xpeng had been interpreted by some as signalling a truce in the price war that crippled industry earnings.
+The joint pledge by 16 automakers, including Tesla, BYD, Nio, Li Auto and Xpeng had been interpreted by some as signalling a truce in a price war that crippled industry earnings.